 What was supposed to be a friendly soccer match between elves and dwarves in episode 6 turns into this, as both sides go all out to win.
 Including destroying the field with magic and massive physical attacks.

 Shinichi getting mad about the Japanese government constantly getting the wrong items he requests at the beginning of episode 7.
+And then totally forgetting to get said items when he goes back to Japan himself due to Miusel sneaking there with him.

 Shown Their Work: Despite the initial silly premise, it seems as if a lot of work was done in accurately representing a "What If?" situation in the face of such a culture clash.
 Many logical steps are taken in developing the Erdant Empire to become a country fit for enjoying foreign entertainment, including access to better technology (the windmill power plant) and better education (the school).
 It even takes the class structure aspect seriously, as even though Shinichi is shown to be teaching mostly nobles, he helps Miusel study just as much and intends on integrating the other races in his school as well.